eeriespace/eeriespace.github.io/_posts/2020-03-11-play-report-the-poison-research-lab.md

 ago]({{site.baseurl}}/2020/02/25/play-report-burning-spices/), but somehow
 manages to compose herself and shots a bullet from her pistol, which strikes.
-The chimera reaches her and rips her *Light kevlar armour*, she has to take it of in a hurry because the chimera's saliva is corrosive and renders the armour useless and dangerous to whom it is wearing it.
+The chimera reaches her and rips her *Light kevlar armour*, she has to take it off in a hurry because the chimera's saliva is corrosive and renders the armour useless and dangerous to whom it is wearing it.
 Lana tries to escape in vain.

-The chimera then attacks again and Lana is yest unable to elude its claws, the pain paralyses her.
+The chimera then attacks again and Lana is yet unable to elude its claws, the pain paralyses her.

 Another attack, this time one that Lana can elude; using the momentum she tries